kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 * Full network connectivity between all machines in the cluster (public or private network is fine).
 * Unique hostname, MAC address, and product_uuid for every node.
 See [here](#verify-mac-address) for more details.
 * Certain ports are open on your machines.
 See [here](#check-required-ports) for more details.
-* Swap configuration.
-The default behavior of a kubelet was to fail to start if swap memory was detected on a node.
+* Swap configuration: The default behavior of a kubelet is to fail to start if swap memory is detected on a node.
   See [Swap memory management](/docs/concepts/architecture/nodes/#swap-memory) for more details.
   * You **MUST** disable swap if the kubelet is not properly configured to use swap.
 For example, `sudo swapoff -a` will disable swapping temporarily.
 To make this change persistent across reboots, make sure swap is disabled in